johnwcowan/r7rs-work/RestartsCowan.md

-  except that it is meant to store the input value somewhere, so that the old one is completely replaced, rather than just using the input value temporarily and possibly accidentally reusing the old value and signaling another error.
+  except that it is meant to store the input value somewhere, so that the old one is completely replaced, rather than just using the input value temporarily and possibly accidentally reusing the old value later and signaling another error.

 ## Additional recommendations